Storm or flood damaged vehicles

 1. Statutory write-off

 A statutory write-off is too badly damaged to be repaired to a standard that is safe for road use.
 The vehicle identification number (VIN) or chassis number is recorded as a statutory write-off, and the vehicle is not allowed to be registered.
 These vehicles are only suitable for use as parts or scrap metal.

 A statutory write-off includes a:

-- motor vehicle or trailer that has been immersed in salt water above the doorsill level for any period, or immersed in fresh water up to the dashboard or steering wheel for more than 48 hours
+- motor vehicle that has been immersed in fresh, salt and/or brackish water above the inner doorsill level for any period; or

 - motorbike that has been fully immersed in salt water for any period, or fresh water for more than 48 hours.

 A repairable write-off has been assessed as uneconomical to repair.
 The vehicle identification number (VIN) or chassis number is recorded as a repairable write-off and the vehicle will only be registered if it:

 - passes a safety inspection, and